imagitama/firebase-supabase-function-bridge/README.md

 )
 ```

-Your function can either return any value or a `Promise` with a value and the module will return a 200 status code.
-Or you can send any status code using Express.
-If you do not do anything it will always send a 200.

-Then add some additional Firebase Function config:

-    firebase functions:config:set supabase.url="YOUR SUPABASE APP URL" supabase.service_role_secret="YOUR SERVICE ROLE SECRET" supabase.custom_api_key="YOUR CUSTOM API KEY"
+**Note:** If your handler does not return a success response but it is successful, this module will automatically send 200.

-Then deploy your Firebase Functions using the Firebase CLI as normal.
+Now deploy your Firebase Functions using the Firebase CLI as normal.

-### Custom API key

-To ensure only Supabase is calling your Firebase Functions we use a simple API key system.
-Set any string as your API key and this module will check if a `x-api-key` header includes your key.

 ## Deploy Supabase HTTP triggers